IRDG2OI/rstudio-geoflow-docker/README.md

 Documentation to be done

-## Removing or adjusting RStudio server
+## Removing auto deauth after 60 min idle or adjusting RStudio server persistent sign-in

 Add or adjust rserver.conf as a volume in your docker container.
 Default configuration in this repository will not force you to sign-in again and you will stay sign-in for 30 days